LynSChen04/csci420_fine-tune_codet5/README.md

 ## **3.2 Dataset Preparation**

 As the assignment dictated, we used a pretrained tokenizer from "Salesforce/CodeT5-base" to tokenize the training and validating data.
-Additionally, for the test dataset we removed whitespace and masked the target if statement of the input function with a "<mask>" token, ensuring that after the entire process that the token would stay as one instead of separating.
-This would then serve as the proper input for our evaluation where the model would have to predict the contents of what the "<mask>" token should be.
+Additionally, for the test dataset we removed whitespace and masked the target if statement of the input function with a masked token, ensuring that after the entire process that the token would stay as one instead of separating.
+This would then serve as the proper input for our evaluation where the model would have to predict the contents of what the masked token should be.

 ## **3.3 Finetuning Metrics**